Grandma’s Genes Blog

 Let’s move on and forward.
 Let’s build together.
 Let’s be positive.
 Let’s be professional.
 Hobbyist, Amateur and professional alike, let’s build up our genetic genealogy community.

-I am not asking you to make a pledge here, in the next bit there will be a space for all of us to pledge.
+I am not asking you to make a pledge here, but you can.
 We will work to help others in our community to “stop, drop, and roll” when things start to get heated and to give ourselves the time we need to carry on conversations, even about controversial subjects, in a professional manner.

 I will tell you now, I pledge.